federicozacayan/restful-api-python/README.md

 **Arguments**

-- `"name":string` a friendly name for this product
+- `"name":string` a friendly name for this product.

 **Response**

-- `201 Created` on success
+- `201 Created` on success.

 ```json
 {